giiska/gulp-assets-version-replace/README.md

 ## Features

-- Generate new file for js,css etc. based on md5 of file contents
+- Generate new version for changed files based on md5 of file contents
-- Create new version only for changed assets
-- Auto replace versioned assets in template files, like php, python Django, Expressjs ejs and etc.
+- Replacing version string in template files, like php, python Django, Expressjs ejs and etc.

 ## Examples